Best TV Shows of 2025: Our Fan-Friendly Picks Might Surprise You

 Where to stream The White Lotus

 Since we’re professional TV watchers, the CableTV.com team has a ton of other favorites that didn’t make the list (yet).
-Some series, like Alien: Earth, are still too new to fully tell if they got what it takes, while other shows, like Dan Da Dan, felt a little too genre-specific.
+Some series, like Stranger Things Season 5, are still too fresh to fully tell if they got what it takes, while other shows, like Dan Da Dan, felt a little too genre-specific.
 (Stay tuned, we’ll probably change our minds about both those shows as the year closes out.)
 Either way, our TV critics felt these other series are also worth your precious TV time and attention.

 - American Primeval